OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-jquery.md

 ### Try it out

-1. Using Visual Studio, test the newly created Excel add-in by pressing F5 or the green **Start** button to launch Excel with the **Show Taskpane** add-in button displayed in the ribbon.
+1. Using Visual Studio, test the newly created Excel add-in by pressing F5 or choosing the **Start** button to launch Excel with the **Show Taskpane** add-in button displayed in the ribbon.
 The add-in will be hosted locally on IIS.

 2. In Excel, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.